C++ If Else - C++ Programming Tutorial

 2. What distinguishes if from if-else statements in the C++ language?

-The if statement runs its enclosed block when the specified condition proves true but does not run anything when the condition evaluates to false.
+The if statement executes the block of code within its scope when the condition provided is true; however, it does not execute anything if the condition evaluates to false.

 3. How do consecutive if statements behave when there are no else conditions present in a C++ program?